-where $p_\mu$ is the momentum of the muons and $\tau_{\mu} = 2.2 \,\mu$s, $m_{\mu}$ the muon lifetime and mass, respectively.
-While the magnetic fields deflect the charged particles, neutrinos will travel tangentially to the beam and cannot be shielded against; as a result, beam-induced neutrinos (BIN) will produce highly energetic muons, electrons, and hadrons through Weak interactions with detector materials.
-These BIN interactions would populate the entire radius of a barrel-shaped detector around the IR, albeit within a small azimuthal slice aligned with the plane of the collider ring (hereafter referred to as the \emph{neutrino slice}, see, ~\cref{fig:diagram}).
-This behavior of BINs starkly contrasts that of ordinary BIBs, which affect mostly the inner layers of the detector, beam pipes, and magnets in approximately cylindrically symmetric ways.
-BINs originate from as far as $\mathcal{O}(30-100)$~m from the IR and can be out-of-time with respect to the bunch crossings.
+Even if low-emittance muon beams are demonstrated, a MuC design still requires optimization of the detector and muon interaction region (IR) to minimize the impact of beam-induced backgrounds (BIB) coming from $\mu^\pm \to e^\pm\nu\overline\nu (\gamma) $ decays and their secondaries.
+An accelerated bunch of $N_\mu$ muons decays at a rate of $R = (N_\mu m_\mu)/(p_\mu \tau_\mu) \sim 1.6 \times 10^{5} \text{ m}^{-1} \left({N_\mu}/{10^{12}}\right)\left(p_\mu/{1\text{ TeV}}\right)^{-1}$, where $p_\mu$ is the momentum of the muons and $\tau_{\mu} = 2.2 \,\mu$s, $m_{\mu}$ the muon lifetime and mass, respectively.
+While the accelerator magnets deflect charged particles, neutrinos will travel tangentially to the beam and cannot be shielded against; as a result, beam-induced neutrinos (BIN) will produce highly energetic muons, electrons, and hadrons through Weak interactions with detector materials.
+These BIN interactions would populate the entire radius of the barrel-shaped main detector at the IR, spanning a small azimuthal slice aligned with the plane of the collider ring (hereafter referred to as the \emph{neutrino slice}, see, ~\cref{fig:diagram}).
+This behavior of BINs is in stark contrast with ordinary BIBs, which mostly affect the inner layers of the detector, beam pipes, and magnets in almost cylindrically symmetric ways.
+BINs originate from as far as $\mathcal{O}(30-100)$~m from the IR and can be asynchronous to the bunch crossings.